jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 a' is redundant since it already exists in the batch.

-With BatchBald, we don't select a', since it won't contribute anything to the total mutual information:
+BatchBald won't select a', since it doesn't contribute anything to the total mutual information:

 $$ I(a,b,a) = I(a, b) $$

 This encourages adding informative images that are different from the rest of the images in the batch.

 Approximating $$ H(y_1,...,y_B | x_1,...,x_B, D_{train}) $$ is not trivial, so refer to the paper for more implementation details.